-Through the use of an Athletic Interest and Survey Tool, persons may request that a sport be added at their campus.
+Through the use of an Athletic Interest and Survey Tool, employees may request that a sport be added at their campus.
 The administration will make a determination based on the number of interested parties, adequate skill levels, and the ability to compete against other like teams in their area.

-- If the sport is not a sanctioned University Interscholastic League (UIL) sport, the campus principal will administer the interest survey for the sport requested and render a decision. - If the sport is a sanctioned UIL sport, the campus principal must petition the District Executive Committee for approval. - Or, you may complete the form below and submit your request to Director of Athletics, Houston Independent School District, 4400 West 18th Street, Houston, Texas 77092.
+- If the sport is not a sanctioned University Interscholastic League (UIL) sport, the campus principal will administer the interest survey for the sport requested and render a decision. - If the sport is a sanctioned UIL sport, the campus principal must petition the District Executive Committee for approval. - Or they may complete the form below and submit the request to DirectorofAthletics, HoustonIndependentSchoolDistrict, 4400 West 18th Street, Houston, Texas 77092.